 You can start by thinking of your brand vibe.
 What kinds of feelings do your brand evoke?
 What do you want people to feel or think when they see or hear about your brand?

 Use that as starting point keywords to start searching on Pinterest.
-If you need help coming up with the theme or vibe for your brand, take the free The Curated Brand class, where I walk you through defining your brand persona, and using that to develop visuals and a voice for your brand.
+If you need help coming up with the theme or vibe for your brand, take the free Better Your Brand training, where I walk you through defining your brand persona, and using that to develop visuals and a voice for your brand.
 You will definitely get more than keywords from the class and make this process so much easier, I promise.

 You can Pin anything, from objects to decor, from places to close-ups… Just keep your brand vibe in mind as you go crazy on Pinterest!
 I’d say do around 20 - 30, don’t overwhelm yourself, it’ll make it harder to curate later.